Meghan Markle and Prince Harry: ‘Global Leader’ Meghan Is Princess Material

 “We should all strive to handle the ups and downs of our lives as gracefully, smartly, elegantly, positively, realistically, and graciously as Meg has.

 If Meghan Markle and Prince Harry do become husband and wife, Meghan’s title will suit her character.
-According to the This Insider, Markle will be Her Royal Highness, Princess Henry of Wales, although her workaday title would most likely be Duchess of Sussex.
+According to This Insider, Markle will be Her Royal Highness, Princess Henry of Wales, although her workaday title would most likely be Duchess of Sussex.
 Queen Elizabeth traditionally bestows a Duchy and the title of Duke on royal princes at the time of his marriage.

 [Featured Image by Larry Busacca/Getty Images]